HVAC Systems and How They Work

 This would be double the cooling effect of a 6 SEER unit and the increased efficiency has become more and more important as electricity rates continue to rise.

 In general, new air conditioners with higher EERs or SEERs will be more expensive.
 However, the higher initial cost of an energy-efficient model will be repaid to you several times during the course of the equipment life.
 Your utility company may encourage the purchase of a more efficient air conditioner by rebating some or all of the price difference.
+Use these helpful tips for saving energy in your home

 Install shades, awnings or sunscreens on windows facing south and/or west to block summer light.
 In winter, open shades on sunny days to help warm rooms.